 The National Pulse is owned by The American Principles Project (APP), which is a 501(c)(3) think tank founded in 2009 by Robert George, Jeff Bell, and Frank Cannon.
 APP promotes a combination of libertarian and socially conservative policies.
 The Southern Poverty Law Center has accused American Principles Project of promoting conspiracies but has not formally labeled them a hate group.
-Revenue is derived through advertising and donations to the APP.
+Advertising, donation, and an APP generate revenue.

 Analysis / Bias

 Editorially, they promote conservative policies such as anti-immigration, anti-abortion, and anti-gay marriage positions.
-They also frequently rail against Planned Parenthood such as this, 10 Disturbing Facts from Planned Parenthood’s (Late) Annual Report.
-Finally, The National Post occasionally promotes conspiracy theories such as this: EXCLUSIVE: CCP-Linked Firm Targets U.S. Schoolkids With Chinese ‘Morality and Values’, Shows CCP Military Parades in Schools.
-While elements of this article are true, the author claims “In light of coronavirus, virtual learning is the only remaining avenue for the CCP to turn American school children into 21st century little red guards”, which simply is not supported by evidence.
-This is a conspiracy theory created by the author.
+They also frequently rail against Planned Parenthood, such as this, 10 Disturbing Facts from Planned Parenthood’s (Late) Annual Report.
+Finally, The National Post occasionally promotes conspiracy theories such as this: EXCLUSIVE: CCP-Linked Firm Targets U.S. Schoolkids With Chinese ‘Morality and Values,’ Shows CCP Military Parades in Schools.
+While elements of this article are true, the author claims, “In light of coronavirus, virtual learning is the only remaining avenue for the CCP to turn American school children into 21st century little red guards”, which is not supported by evidence.
+In this case, the author creates a conspiracy theory.
 In general, news and commentary contain extreme right perspectives that occasionally promote conspiracy theories, while the parent organization has made false claims.

 Failed Fact Checks